lilixrar/Elisse/README.md

 ### Hi!
 I’m Elisse a.k.a.
 Lili

 ### I’m a professional architect who wanted to work on IT Quality Assurance.
 I briefly tried out working as a Graphic Designer too.
+Both my previous experience allowed me to enjoy seeing and working on cohesiveness, details, and beauty in design.

 ### I'm currently studying Test Automation.

 ## My interests are: